Privacy policy

 F

-Processing of data subject requests in accordance with the GDPR (Art 12-21 GDPR), notification of personal data breaches (Art 33, 34 GDPR)
+Processing of requests from data subjects in accordance with the GDPR (Art 12-21 GDPR), notification of personal data breaches (Art 33, 34 GDPR)

 QA Holding in charge by supporting the respective controller